Emekaborisama/Rihanna_lyrics_generation_with_textgen/README.md

 ### Rihanna_lyrics_generation_with_textgen
-ML model that generate Rihanna kind of lyrics
+ML model that generate Rihanna kind of lyrics and deploy with [okteto](okteto.com)

 API url